-Candidates for promotion to the rank of associate professor must furnish their chairperson a current curriculum vitae, other completed College forms, and all scholarly publications and/or creative work the candidate completed in the rank of assistant professor.
+Candidates for promotion to the rank of associate professor must furnish their chairperson a current curriculum vitae, other completed college forms, and all scholarly publications and/or creative work the candidate completed in the rank of assistant professor.
 These materials are sent to four external evaluators.
 The candidate for associate professor is first considered by the department Promotions Committee, which consists of the chairperson, and all professors and associate professors.
+In departments where there are not enough associate and full professors to bring the membership of the Promotions Committee to the required minimum of five, additional members are drawn from the Appointments Committee in an order of precedence specified in the Brooklyn College Governance Plan.
 Subsequently, the candidacy is reviewed by the appropriate School Promotion and Tenure Committee and the College-wide Promotion and Tenure Committee in the same manner as described above regarding tenure.
 Candidates are informed in writing, as with tenure, of the recommendations of the department Promotions Committee and by the College-wide Promotion and Tenure Committee.